 - Universal Credit

 - Personal Independence Payment (PIP)

 - Disability Living Allowance (DLA)

-- Attendance Allowance (AA), or
+- Attendance Allowance (AA) or Pension Age Disability Payment (PADP) in Scotland, or

 - Armed Forces Independence Payment (AFIP)

 It could result in a difficult conversation to explain when and why confirmation is needed, to ensure they receive all the payments they are entitled to.
 The claimant must be treated sensitively and with empathy.